An Analysis of OHV Recalls: Increasing Number of OHVs Pulled from Market due to Safety Concerns

-A Consumer Federation of America (CFA) analysis of off highway vehicle (OHV) recalls found that over the past eight and a half years, there have been 83 OHV recalls, and the number of recalls has increased from two recalls in 2010 to 24 recalls in 2017 and currently 11 in 2018.
+A Consumer Federation of America (CFA) analysis of off highway vehicle (OHV) recalls found that from January 2010 to July 14, 2023, there have been 175 OHV recalls, and the number of recalls per year has increased from two recalls in 2010 to 21 recalls in 2022.
+So far in 2023, there have been 11 recalls.
 OHVs include all-terrain vehicles (ATVs), recreational off-highway vehicles (ROVs), and utility task vehicles (UTVs).
-CFA’s analysis of U.S. Consumer Product Safety Commission (CPSC) OHV recall reports since 2010 found that the highest number of recalls occurred during the past three years, from January 1, 2015 through December 31, 2017.

-In addition, CFA analysis of CPSC OHV recall reports from January 1, 2010 through September 4, 2018 found that 18 brands were involved in the recalls, and the brand with the most recalls (over triple that of the brand with the second most recalls) was Polaris.
-CPSC reports identified at least 62 injuries and two deaths linked to OHVs that were subsequently recalled.
-Also, more than one million OHVs were estimated to be sold and subsequently recalled.
+In addition, CFA analysis of CPSC OHV recall reports during the period analyzed found that 31 brands were involved in the recalls, and the brand with the most recalls (over triple that of the brand with the second most recalls) was Polaris.
+CPSC reports identified at least 86 injuries and two deaths linked to OHVs that were subsequently recalled.
+Also, over two million OHVs were estimated to be sold and subsequently recalled.

 Recall Volume by Brand and Year

-From January 1, 2010 through September 4, 2018, a total of 83 recall notices were identified.
-Eighteen brands were involved in the notices, and the brand that had the most recall notices during the period was Polaris.
+From January 1, 2010 through July 14, 2023 a total of 175 recall notices were identified.
+Thirty-one brands were involved in the notices, and the brand that had the most recall notices during the period was Polaris.
 Figure 1, below, shows the number of OHV recalls during the report period.
 In 2017, there were a total of 24 recalls—the highest number of recalls in a single year during the period analyzed.
-In 2016, there were 14 recalls, and in 2015 there were 10 recalls, the second and third highest number of recalls in a single year during the period analyzed.
+In 2023 thus far, there have been 11 recalls.
+In 2022, there were a total of 21 recalls – the second highest number of recalls on record for the period analyzed.
 In 2021 there was 20 recalls, and in 2020 and 2019 there were 16 recalls.
 In 2018, there were 17 recalls and in 2016, there were 16 recalls.
-In 2011, there was one recall, but the following year the number of recalls increased to nine, a nine-fold increase, which was the highest increase, between years, for the period analyzed by CFA.
+In 2011, there was one recall, but the following year the number of recalls increased to nine, a nine-fold increase, which was the highest increase, between years, for the time period analyzed by CFA.

-The OHV recalls involve 18 different brands.
-Figure 2, below, shows that Polaris had the most recalls, 28, while Kawasaki and BRP/Can-Am tied for the second highest number of recalls, 16.
+The OHV recalls involve thirty different brands.
+Figure 2, below, shows that Polaris had the most recalls, 61, while Kawasaki had the second highest number of recalls, 16.
 BRP had the third highest number of recalls, 14.